Common Troubleshooting Tips

 Outdated s2Member Installation

 What version of s2Member are running?
 Bugs are reported often, and issues with the s2Member software are fixed and pushed out in each new release of the software.
 For this reason, and, so that everyone is on the same page, we ask that you update to the latest available version of s2Member before reporting a bug.

 The issue you're having may have already been reported by someone else, and corrected in release.
 Simply updating to the latest available version may correct it for you.
 It's good to keep your installation of s2Member and s2Member Pro up-to-date.

 Please see: WordPress Dashboard → s2Member → Log Files (Debug) → Logging Configuration

 It's a good idea to enable s2Member's logging functionality and review log file entries on your own. s2Member's log files can help you learn more about what is going on behind-the-scenes.
 Are emails not being sent?
 Are customers not being upgraded to a paid status?
 Did you receive an error after checkout?
 Things like this are often caused by HTTP communication failures that occur behind-the-scenes. s2Member's log files will tell you (and us) more about these types of problems.

 Note: s2Member support representatives may ask for log files so they can be reviewed carefully during their investigation.
 Please be sure to enable s2Member's logging functionality and have something in your logs before opening a support ticket; i.e., reproduce the issue with logging enabled please.

-There’s also the likely possibility that you’ve configured something wrong—which can happen to anybody, particularly when learning to use something new.
+There’s also the likely possibility that you’ve configured something wrong, which can happen to anybody, particularly when learning to use something new.
 User error would be determined in ways specific to the problem.
 So instead of explaining each possible scenario in this article, I’ll leave that to the s2Member support representative that’s working with you.
-If you have a question about how something works, please don’t hesitate to ask an s2Member support representative for clarification.
-Or you can search our Knowledge Base for articles related to the questions that you have.
+If you have a question about how something works, please don’t hesitate to ask, or search our Knowledge Base for articles related to the issue you're having.